ebu/cpa-auth-provider/README.md

     $ cp config.dist.js config.local.js

-Edit `config.local.js` to set any necessary configuration options, for example, database connection and identity provider settings.
+Edit `config.local.js` to set the necessary configuration options:

+* Identity provider OAuth 2 client ID, client secret, and callback URL.
+GitHub and Facebook are supported as identity providers
+* Database connection settings
+* Verification URL at the Authorization Provider, to be displayed to the user
+* Service provider domain names and access tokens

 ## Initialise the database